-25.1 Whenever a job opening occurs, other than a temporary opening, in any existing job classification or as the result of the development or establishment of a new job classification, a notice of such opening shall be posted on all bulletin boards for fifteen (15) working days.
-A copy of the notice of job openings will be given to the appropriate union steward at the time of posting.

-25.2 For purpose of this agreement, a vacancy shall be defined as an opening within a classification included in the bargaining unit (Appendix A) for which funds have been appropriated.

-25.3 The Nassau County Engineer shall make all determinations of qualifications of the applicants applying for promotion, provided such determination is limited to those factors directly required to perform the job.
-Among those employees determined to be qualified to perform the work required, the one with the greatest seniority with the county shall be promoted to the position.

-25.4 Any employee that feels he was unjustly passed over for promotion shall have the right to appeal his rejection through the grievance procedure starting with Step III.

-25.5 Whenever it is necessary to fill a position in the classified service on a temporary basis due to the incumbent, whether he or she is on probation or permanent, being off work on sick leave, leave of absence, or any other reason, this temporary assignment shall be made by management.
+- 25.1 Whenever a job opening occurs, other than a temporary opening, in any existing job classification or as the result of the development or establishment of a new job classification, a notice of such opening shall be posted on all bulletin boards for fifteen (15) working days.
+A copy of the notice of job openings will be given to the appropriate union steward at the time of posting. - 25.2 For purpose of this agreement, a vacancy shall be defined as an opening within a classification included in the bargaining unit (Appendix A) for which funds have been appropriated. - 25.3 The activity head shall make all determinations of qualifications of the applicants applying for promotion, provided such determination is limited to those factors directly required to perform the job.
+Among those employees determined to be qualified to perform the work required, the one with the greatest seniority with the county shall be promoted to the position. - 25.4 Any employee that feels he was unjustly passed over for promotion shall have the right to appeal his rejection through the grievance procedure starting with Step II. - 25.5 Whenever it is necessary to fill a position in the classified service on a temporary basis due to the incumbent, whether he or she is on probation or permanent, being off work on sick leave, leave of absence, or any other reason, this temporary assignment shall be made by management.
 Management shall determine job qualifications, provided such determination is limited to those factors directly required to perform the job.
-In addition, management shall apply seniority in filling a position on a temporary basis.
-The qualified employee with the greatest seniority shall be appointed, where at all possible.2/
+In the event of an absence exceeding two (2) days during the work week, or in the event the employee whose absence resulted in the need to fill the position temporarily arranged for his/her absence in advance, or if the Employer elects to fill a position other than due to the absence of an employee as outlined above, the qualified employee with the greatest seniority shall be appointed, where at all possible.

 Employees who feel they have been unfairly denied the temporary appointment may utilize the grievance procedure.
-When an employee is temporarily assigned to duties outside his or her job specification for a period of time exceeding ten (10) working days, the County Engineer shall notify the employee in writing of the proposed duration of such assignment.
-Any such temporary assignment shall not exceed six (6) calendar months, without review by the County Engineer to determine if an extension of said appointment is appropriate.
+When an employee is temporarily assigned to duties outside his or her job specification for a period of time exceeding ten (10) working days, the activity head shall notify the employee in writing of the proposed duration of such assignment.
+Any such temporary assignment shall not exceed six (6) calendar months, without review by the activity head to determine if an extension of said appointment is appropriate.